We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Other than water, you can try things like wheatgrass juice, kidney bean broth, celery juice, or lemon juice.

-Although it may be uncomfortable, it’s possible to pass a kidney stone on your own.
+Although it may be uncomfortable, passing a small kidney stone on your own is possible.

 You can take over-the-counter (OTC) pain relievers to lessen any pain you may be experiencing.
-These include acetaminophen (Tylenol), ibuprofen (Advil), or naproxen (Aleve).
+These include:

-Be sure to continue to follow a doctor’s instructions until the stone passes, and don’t drink alcohol.
+Be sure to follow a doctor’s instructions until the stone passes, and don’t drink alcohol.

 You can do this by using a urine screen, which you can get from the doctor’s office.
-A doctor can determine what kind of stone it is and help develop a targeted prevention plan.
+A doctor can determine what kind of stone it is and develop a targeted prevention plan.